-I'm an adventurer who honors my Indigenous ancestors by inspiring people to make a difference.
+She is an adventurer who honors her Indigenous ancestors by inspiring people to make a difference.
 Intrigued by theology, traveling, photography, music, advocacy, writing, art, armchair philosophy, fabulous food, and even better conversations (enjoying the beauty of learning and speaking diverse languages).

 Seeking to be inspired, to envision the unlikely, to work hard for things that are worth it, and to be surrounded by those who bring out the best in me.

 Nurture Community.
 Inspire Healing.

 I embrace the beauty of living in harmony and

 taking care of those around me by nurturing the body of mind and spirit and giving support in life's journeys.

 My Lakota people have a saying, “Mitákuye Oyás’iŋ el changleska wiconi:” "We are all related in this circle of life."

 I want to create Spirit-inspired relationships, that are inclusive and accountable to all, dynamic, and that literally breathes Spirit into our healing.

 Every day I wake up in search of courage and authentic expression.
 And on this Native theological journey, I've been met with opportunities to create an impact in ways I'd never imagine.
 I carry the knowledge of my ancestors with me as I teach through an Indigenous lens about healing and inclusivity in the eyes of our Creator.